dfeddema/MLPerfTrainingv3.1/openshift/README.md

 *  Local Storage Operator
     1)  Create local storage namespace
     "oc new-project openshift-local-storage"
-    2) Go to operator hub and search for “local storage” , click "install", Select Installation mode “A specific namespace on the cluster” and choose namespace “openshift-local-storage”.
+    2) Go to operator hub and search for “local storage operator” , click "install", Select Installation mode “A specific namespace on the cluster” and choose namespace “openshift-local-storage”.
     Do not change any other settings.
 Click "subscribe".